Numerical method for feasible and approximately optimal solutions of multi-marginal optimal transport beyond discrete measures: Introduction

-\item We explicitly construct the relaxation scheme \eqref{eqn:mmotlb} to control the sub-optimality of the constructed feasible solution of \eqref{eqn:mmot} to be arbitrarily close to~0 under mild conditions.
-More generally, we explicitly construct a finite collection of \textit{test functions} such that the Wasserstein ``radius'' of the corresponding \textit{moment set} (i.e., the set of probability measures that satisfy a set of linear equality constraints with respect to a given set of \textit{test functions}; see Definition~\ref{def:momentset}) can be controlled to be arbitrarily close to~0 (see Theorem~\ref{thm:momentset-euclidean}).
-In addition, we obtain a non-asymptotic analog of the results of \citet{breeden1978prices} and \citet{talponen2014note} (see Corollary~\ref{cor:breedenlitzenberger}).
+\item In the compact Euclidean case, i.e., when $\CX_1,\ldots,\CX_N$ are compact subsets of Euclidean spaces, we control the sub-optimality of the constructed feasible solution of \eqref{eqn:mmot} to be arbitrarily close to~0 by explicitly constructing moment sets on $\CX_1,\ldots,\CX_N$ whose supremum \mbox{1-Wasserstein} metrics to $\mu_1,\ldots,\mu_N$ can be controlled to be arbitrarily close to~0, and we quantify the number of test functions needed to achieve $\epsilon$-optimality for any $\epsilon>0$ (see Setting~\ref{sett:compact} and Proposition~\ref{prop:momentset-errorcontrol}).
+More generally, we extend these results to the unbounded Euclidean case, where we explicitly construct finitely many test functions such that the supremum \mbox{$p$-Wasserstein} metric (for $p\in[1,\infty)$) within the resulting moment set can be controlled to be arbitrarily close to~0 (see Proposition~\ref{prop:cover-cube} and Theorem~\ref{thm:momentset-euclidean}).
+This yields a non-asymptotic analog of the results of \citet{breeden1978prices} and \citet{talponen2014note} for the model risk involved in pricing financial derivatives given market-implied information (see Corollary~\ref{cor:breedenlitzenberger}).
+These extended results are of independent interest and are presented in Section~\ref{sec:momentset-extended}.